home-assistant/developers.home-assistant/docs/review-process.md

    has been merged.

 6. **Follow the PR template and add a clear title & an extensive description.**
    When you open up a PR, you will be provided with a PR template.
 Use the template and fill out as many fields as possible.
 Take your time to write a good, clear, and concise title, and add an extensive description of your change.
    Be sure to add a motivation (or use case) to your PR, so the reviewer can understand why you are making this change (or why you make certain decisions).

+7. **Update dependency in a standalone PR.**
+   When you need to bump a dependency, try to do so in a standalone PR.
+Only compatilibity code adjustments or related bug fixes should be included in the PR.
+If you have new features that depend on the updated dependency, these can be added in a follow-up.
+Please also ensure that the PR description contains at least one (or multiple) of the following:
+   - A link to the release notes of this package version, and all versions in between.
+   - A link to the changelog of this package.
+   - A link to a Git(Hub) diff/compare view from the current version to the bumped version.
+   This allows us to review upstream changes, which is needed to decide if this change is working as intended and/or if we can include it in, for example, a patch release of Home Assistant.

 ## Receiving review comments